 Beets are rich in several bone-healthy nutrients.
 Folate, Vitamin C, manganese, magnesium and copper are all Foundation Supplements that build and strengthen your bones.

-If you have the Save Our Bones Program, you already know that folate is part of the Vitamin B-complex family and a vitamin essential for tissue growth.
+If you have the Osteoporosis Reversal Program, you already know that folate is part of the Vitamin B-complex family and a vitamin essential for tissue growth.

 Vitamin C is crucial to the production of collagen, a protein that maintains – among many other things – healthy bones and cartilage.